What is a VO2max Test?

 Will I receive my report on the same day that I perform the test?

-Yes, the test takes a total of 2 hours and 15 minutes.
-You will run for a maximum of 15 minutes.
+Yes, the test takes a total of 1 hour and 30 minutes with a maximum of 15 minutes running on a treadmill.
 Thereafter, your gaseous exchange data will be analysed.
-Once the analysis is done, you will be called back for a consult with an Exercise Physiologist.
+Once the analysis is done, the Exercise Physiologist will discuss the results and the training plans with you.

 The procedure is as follows:

 No, it is not.
 The VO2max test is essentially a test of endurance and does not screen for health problems.
 If you would like to undergo health-screening before participating in endurance sports, please see our Athlete Medical Screening Packages on our website.

 You should be adequately hydrated with 350ml to 500ml of liquid at least an hour before the test, and have your lunch 1-2 hours before the test.
 Refrain from drinking caffeine on the test day.
 Do not participate in any strenuous physical activity 2 days before the test as it might affect your performance during the test.
 Please come in sports attire, bring along your heart rate monitor and watch if you have one and bring along your identity card on your appointment date.
 If you do not feel well on the test day or recently recovered from a viral infection(e.g. cold, flu, fever), please call (65) 6850 1569/70 to change your test date.

 Note: Doctor’s consultation is recommended if you are in doubt of your body’s condition for the VO2max test.
 However, this does not guarantee that you would be certified fit to take the test on the same day.